Public-Source Fraud Intelligence — Local, State, Federal

 What We Do

-Outputs are designed for use by attorneys, investigators, and compliance officers.
-Structured findings, not raw data.
+Structured for attorneys, investigators, and compliance officers.
 Confidence-rated, not speculative.

 Sample Dossier